Hey there!

 Pay in advance

 Major rental agencies like Budget and Hertz offer discounts of up to 35% when you pay for your car at the same time you book.
 Be sure to read the fine print because you may not get a full refund if you need to cancel.
-If the trip is a done deal, I have found this to be a great way to save on my rental cars.

-Decline insurance
+Decline insurance?

 Coverage may be limited through your auto insurance or credit card.
 Check your benefits or call your agent before your trip to confirm that your rental car is covered for your specific situation before you leave home.
-If it isn't, insurance offered by the rental agency may be a good idea.

 Fill up before you return

 Your rental car will have a full tank of fuel when you pick it up, and it is your responsibility to return it with a full tank.
-The rental agent will offer to waive this obligation, but be warned that the convenience fee is hefty.
-Give yourself enough time to fill up somewhere near the agency shortly before you return the car to avoid this charge.
+The rental agent will offer to waive this obligation but be warned that the convenience fee is hefty.

 Rent in 24-hour intervals